mousepawmedia/devdocs/network/source/network/nextcloud.rst

 The :guilabel:`Activities` tab shows the history of the file.

-..
-NOTE:: Any action attributed to "remote user" is due to a bug in the
+..  note:: Any action attributed to "remote user" is due to a bug in the
     Office app.
 You can view more revision information in that app.

 The :guilabel:`Comments` section allows you to discuss the item with other